laszlostark/random-selector-webapp/README.md

   - [ ] exclusion of items from randomization without deletion from the list
   - [ ] generating a sequence of random items where each item is aprox. equally often included but not necessarily equally distributed
 - [ ] Make everything less dependent on global variables

-## FIXME:
-- [ ] Can't delete individual list items without deleting whole list content
-- [ ] Can't edit list with no items in it
+- [ ] Merge Feature set and TODO list in readme, I'm just too lazy at this point